WASHINGTON (AP) — Iran's star-crossed nuclear and energy programs have suffered a rash of setbacks, mishaps and catastrophes in the past two years.

-The chief of Iran's Atomic Energy Organization, Fereidoun Abbasi, heatedly told journalists at a meeting in Vienna last week that the United States was supporting an Israeli assassination campaign against his scientists.
-His emotional comments came almost a year after motorcyclists attached a bomb to the door of his car in Tehran.
-He and his wife barely escaped with their lives.
+The chief of Iran's Atomic Energy Organization, Fereidoun Abbasi, told journalists at a meeting in Vienna last week that the United States was supporting an Israeli assassination campaign against his scientists.
+His comments came almost a year after motorcyclists attached a bomb to the door of his car in Tehran.
+He and his wife barely escaped.

-As for the three slayings, Iranian President Ahmadinejad told The Associated Press on Friday that the killers had been caught and confessed to being "trained in the occupied lands by the Zionists."
-He accused the International Atomic Energy Agency of being under the control of the U.S. and said the watchdog agency had "illegally and unethically" released the names of Iran's nuclear researchers, making them targets.
+As for the three slayings, Iranian President Ahmadinejad told The Associated Press that the killers had been caught and confessed to being "trained in the occupied lands by the Zionists."
+He accused the International Atomic Energy Agency of being under U.S. control and said the watchdog agency had "illegally and unethically" released the names of Iran's nuclear researchers, making them targets.

 While Israel and Britain won't discuss Iran's charges, the U.S. has denied any role in the slayings.